 Having an SR22 license could be challenging and even a mysterious process for many.
 With our seasoned attorneys at Carl Barkemeyer, we will be able to guide you through the process of obtaining an SR22 license.

 The SR-22 license is a supplemental insurance certificate to an insurance policy, and not the insurance policy itself.
 This certificate serves as proof that a driver whose license has been suspended, can undertake the financial responsibility of the insurance policy.
-Usually, this certificate is given by the insurance company, under the supervision of the Department of Motor Vehicles to drivers who are considered as a risk to the public or in traffic, probably as a result of a DUI conviction or a record of driving under the influence of alcohol or Any other mind-altering substance.
+Usually, this certificate is given by the insurance company, under the supervision of the Department of Motor Vehicles to drivers who are considered as a risk to the public or in traffic, probably as a result of a DUI conviction or a record of driving under the influence of alcohol or any other mind-altering substance.

 A conviction of DWI often comes with a suspension of the driver's license.
 By the laws of Louisiana, it is imperative for a driver whose license has been suspended, to apply for an SR-22 License.
 As long as you seem to be a threat to other road users you have to show your financial responsibility to afford the minimum car insurance.
 The state of Louisiana will then mandate you to fill out the form Department of Motor Vehicles, your license will be suspended and the SR22 license issued.
 After picking and filling out this form, you will be required to file it with the Louisiana Department for public safety.

-The problem that many DUI convicts encounter is knowing how long they would maintain the SR22 license.
+The problem that many DUI defendants encounter is knowing how long they would maintain the SR22 license.
 The length of time actually varies, depending on the seriousness of the conviction, and very importantly, the attorney one has hired to handle his case.
 If you're in Louisiana, feel free to Baton Rouge, a DWI lawyer with several years of experience in the field.
 He could put you through your SR 22 license problems.

-The amount of time a person is required to carry the SR22 Licence varies across the various States in the US.
-The default period of time in Louisiana, as it is with many States is 3 years.
+The amount of time a person is required to carry the SR22 Licence varies across the various states in the US.
+The default period of time in Louisiana, as it is with many states is 3 years.
 During these 3 years of carrying the SR22 Licence, you will have to maintain continuous coverage of the SR22 insurance policy.
 Otherwise, if there are any lapses in or cancellation of the SR22 insurance policy, then, your car insurance company is bound to inform the Department of Motor Vehicles who would, in turn, seize the license of the driver.

 The period of time which a person would carry the SR22 license is usually stipulated by the Department of Motor Vehicles.
 Although the standard time for carrying an SR22 license is 3 years, many other factors could make the period of carriage shorter or longer.
 Before we go into this, let us first consider the following factors leading to an SR22.